IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Problems_and_Solvers.md

 ## Problems

 The most straightforward workflow for solving MCT-like equations is to first construct a `MemoryKernel`, a `MCTProblem`, and a `Solver`, in that order.
-The `MemoryKernel` is a function or callable object that evaluates the memory kernel when called.
+The `MemoryKernel` is an object that evaluates the memory kernel when passed to the function `evaluate_kernel`.
 The `MCTProblem` holds the coefficients and initial conditions of the equations that need to be solved, and the `Solver` stores information related to the numerical integration procedure, such as the time step.
 Once these three objects have been defined, the function `solve` can be called on them to solve the equation

 $$\alpha \ddot{F}(t) + \beta \dot{F}(t) + \gamma F(t) + \int_0^t d\tau K(t-\tau)\dot{F}(\tau) = 0$$

-An `MCTProblem` is constructed by the constructor `MCTProblem(α, β, γ, F₀, ∂ₜF₀, kernel::MemoryKernel)`.
+A `LinearMCTProblem` defined by the equation above is constructed by the constructor `LinearMCTProblem(α, β, γ, F₀, ∂ₜF₀, kernel::MemoryKernel)`.
 Here, `F₀` and `∂ₜF₀` are the initial conditions of $F$ and its time derivative.
 In the case of vector-valued functions `F`, this package requires that the operation `α*F` is defined and returns the same type as `F`.
 This means that in general, when `F` is a vector, `α` must either be a matrix with a compatible element type, or a scalar.
-However, because it is common in practice to find equations in which `α` and `F` are both vectors (such that the multiplication `α*F` is understood to be conducted element-wise), vector-valued `α`s will automatically be promoted to diagonal matrices. `β` and `γ` are treated in the same way. `MCTProblem` will also evaluate the `kernel` at $t=0$ to find its initial condition.
+However, because it is common in practice to find equations in which `α` and `F` are both vectors (such that the multiplication `α*F` is understood to be conducted element-wise), vector-valued `α`s will automatically be promoted to diagonal matrices. `β` and `γ` are treated in the same way. `LinearMCTProblem` will also evaluate the `kernel` at $t=0$ to find its initial condition.

 ### Examples